DKPunch/CS162-Lessons/README.md

-# CS162 Lessons
+# CS Beginners Course

-A collection of helpful lessons and algorithms from a previous Computer Science course.
+A collection of helpful lessons and algorithms from my 2nd term of studying Computer Science.